MakUrSpace/hidden_clock/README.md

 ## Inspirations

 I had been playing with lithophanes a lot ([such as those from the Lithophane Maker](https://lithophanemaker.com/)) and became enamored with how a thick-but-not-too-thick light difuser could cause an image to disappear without a backlight.
 The effect made static surfaces able to pop with hidden messages.
 I made some concept pieces out of wood that confirmed the basic idea.
-And then, toying with a NeoPixel ring one day, the idea of a light difuser based clock came together.
+And then, toying with a NeoPixel ring one day, the idea of a light diffuser based clock came together.

 ## Hidden Clockface Model